HMS Seawolf (1918): Construction and career

 On 13 February 1920, the ship started a tour of Germany, initially visiting Flensburg, leaving the following day for Wilhelmshaven and arriving in Hamburg four days later, returning to the UK on 20 February.
 On 16 June, the destroyer visited Copenhagen.
 The vessel was subsequently deployed in Ireland.
-On 26 November, the warship carried the bodies of some of the victims of Bloody Sunday to their funerals.
+On 26 November, the warship carried the bodies of some of the bodies of those killed in Bloody Sunday to their funerals.
 On 1 August 1922, the future Admiral of the Fleet, John Tovey took command of the destroyer.
 On 17 September 1924, while based at Queenstown, Seawolf rescued the passengers and crew of the Leyland Line steamship Asian that went down in a storm.
 On 22 April 1930, the London Naval Treaty was signed, which limited total destroyer tonnage in the Royal Navy.
 The force was looking to introduce more modern destroyers and so needed to retire some of the older vessels.
 Seawolf was retired and, on 23 February 1931, sold to John Cashmore Ltd to be broken up at Newport, Wales.